-The Charter School site shall create and display a poster at the identifying approaches and resources addressing student mental health in compliance with Education Code Section 49428.5.
-The poster shall be displayed in English and the primary language(s) spoken by 15 percent or more of students.
-The poster shall be prominently and conspicuously displayed in appropriate public areas that are accessible to, and commonly frequented by students.
+The Charter School shall create and display a poster at the schoolsite identifying approaches and resources addressing student mental health in compliance with Education Code Section 49428.5.
+The poster shall be displayed in English and the primary language(s) spoken by 15 percent or more of students enrolled at the schoolsite.
+The poster shall be prominently and conspicuously displayed in appropriate public areas that are accessible to, and commonly frequented by, students at the schoolsite.
 The poster shall also be digitized and distributed online to students through social media, internet websites, portals, and learning platforms at the beginning of each school year.
 At least twice every school year, the Charter School notifies parents and students about how to access mental health services on campus or in the community.